Skip to content

 Einstein's own account of the revolution he had set in motion, written for the educated non-specialist.
 Few documents in intellectual history are simultaneously as consequential and as readable.
 The universe described here — curved spacetime, mass-energy equivalence — is the universe we actually inhabit.

-Cover of Who We Are and How We Got Here
+Who We Are and How We Got Here by David Reich — book cover

 Who We Are and How We Got Here